centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ---

-## The e-commerce store
+## The Manufacturing Company

+#todo

-The e-commerce store database entities are:
+The Manufacturing Company database entities are:

 - **Product:** the product catalogue.
 - **ProductCategory:** the product categories.